jewzaam/gh-pulls-summary/README.md

 export GITHUB_TOKEN=ghp_XXXXXXXXXXXXXXXXXXXXXXXXXXXX
 python gh_pulls_summary.py --owner my-org --repo private-repo
 ```

+NOTE the _classic_ scope of `repo` is required for this to work, any other permissions have yet to work corrrectly.
+PR's welcome to fix this in docs if there's another way.

 ### Optional Arguments
 - `--draft-filter`: Filter pull requests based on draft status.